Phono Preamp FAQ!

 What's a phono preamp and do I need one?

-If you've ever listened to an analog LP, you've listened to it through some type of phonograph preamplifier!
-A phono preamp provides the necessary amplification for the tiny signals emanating from your phono cartridge so they’re at the same approximate level as other sources such as CD.
-It also implements a very special equalization curve developed by the Recording Industry Association of America (RIAA) so that all records play back correctly with universal compatibility on all turntables.
-If you take an ordinary turntable and try to plug it directly into a line or auxiliary input or sound card, you'll barely hear anything but a faint, scratchy whisper.
+If you've ever listened to a vinyl record, you've most certainly listened to it through some type of phonograph preamplifier!
+A phono preamp greatly amplifies the tiny signals emanating from your phono cartridge so they’re at the same approximate level as other sources such as CD player or DAC.
+It also implements a specific equalization curve developed by the Recording Industry Association of America (RIAA) so that all records play correctly with universal compatibility on all turntables.
+If you take an ordinary turntable and try to plug it directly into a line or auxiliary input or sound card with no preamp, you'll barely hear anything but a faint, scratchy whisper.
+Note that 78-rpm records used a different equalization standard (actually, several different standards) and for best results should be played only with a specialized cartridge and preamp.

 It depends; older models, yes.
 Newer A/V receivers sometimes don't and require an external phono preamp, which you then connect to an auxiliary line input.
-Even if your receiver has a built-in phono preamp, an external preamp will likely offer a significant improvement in sound.
+Even if your receiver has a built-in phono preamp, an external preamp might offer a significant improvement in sound.
+Just be sure to connect the output of the preamp to an aux or tape input, not the jacks labelled phono.

-A tube preamp will always be significantly more expensive and difficult to make than any solid-state preamp using transistors or IC op-amps, but many folks simply prefer their sound.
-Moreover, many listeners feel that low-level stages such as phono and microphone preamplifiers benefit the most from the uniquely clear, open, three-dimensional sound of a great tube-based design.
+Many listeners simply prefer their sound.
+Low-level stages such as phono and microphone preamplifiers seem to especially benefit from the uniquely clear, open, three-dimensional sound of a great tube-based design.

 How much preamplifier gain do I need for my system?
 Is 34 dB enough?